DESKTOP

 I am a dedicated and compassionate Occupational Therapist with over 16 years of experience, having graduated in February 2009.
-Throughout my career, I have been deeply committed to supporting children and families through thoughtful, practical, and individualised care, while continually striving to learn, grow, and refine my practice.
+I have had the privilege of working with individuals and families across the lifespan, and I continue to be genuinely invested in learning, growing, and refining how I show up in my work.

 I’m a dedicated occupational therapist with over 10 years’ experience supporting children, adults and their support networks to be their best selves and achieve the goals that matter most to them.